 It is sometimes claimed by apologists that Genesis is not meant to be taken at all literally, but in fact closely lines up with (and is a metaphorical description of) the actual processes now understood to have resulted in the formation of the universe, the Earth and life on it.
 (This defense does not extend to the creation stories of other religions, which Christians are content to dismiss as simply incorrect.)

 However, Genesis asserts that the Earth existed before the sun, trees and other land vegetation before sea creatures and birds before land animals.
+The Sun and Moon are both created together on day 4 along with all other stars(!).
 The order itself is wrong, and it’s never been explained what is metaphorically conveyed by getting the order wrong which could not have been conveyed while keeping the order accurate.
 Yes, there’s an alternate creation narrative present in Genesis, but that gets the order wrong too.

 It’s very telling that each day’s worth of creation events is followed by “the evening and morning” of the next day according to scripture, things that literal days have which “indeterminate periods of time” do not.
 On top of which Genesis 1:4–5 defines what a yom/day is and what distinguishes it from night, making it very clear from the context that they intended ‘yom’ to mean a literal day rather than ‘eon’ or something.